tkxkd0159/interview/linkedin/node.js.md

 - [ ] root
 - [x] require

 #### Q35.
-What is the command to get a list of available commands for Node.js?What is the command to get a list of available commands for Node.js?
+What is the command to get a list of available commands for Node.js?

 - [ ] node index.js -x
 - [ ] node -v